 Classes are conducted as both lecture and laboratory.
 Mathematics, science, drafting, and technical writing, which are all related to the programs, are also studied.

 In addition to normal student expenses such as tuition and textbooks, MET students must purchase safety glasses for use in laboratory and shop classes.
 If this fee creates a financial burden, students should consult the Financial Aid Office for possible assistance.

 Upon completion of this program, the student will be able to:

-- demonstrate an understanding of the industry required Federal Refrigerant Transition and Recovery Certification license examination.
+- demonstrate an understanding of the requirements of the Federal Refrigerant Transition and Recovery Certification license examination.

 - recognize the importance of proper handling of refrigerants and the environmental impact of improper refrigerant management.